KindlingProject/kindling/docs/prometheus_metrics.md

 | `dst_container` | business-container | The name of the destination container |
 | `dst_ip` | 10.1.11.24 | Pod's IP by default.
 If the destination is not a pod in Kubernetes, this is the IP address of an external entity |
 | `dst_port` | 80 | The listening port of the destination container, if applicable |

+### Notes
+**Note 1**:  Before Kindling v0.7.0, the `kindling_tcp_retransmit_total` was used to count how many retransmit event happened,which is less than total number of resending segments since Linux may resending mutiple segments durning one retransmit event.

 ## TCP Socket Connects Metrics